ohrie/radschnellwege/README.md

 A list, map, database (call it how you like) of planned, currently build and finished fietssnelweg (Radschnellwege) in Germany.
 All handmade and updated manually.

 The format is a [GeoJSON](https://geojson.org/) file.
 Just open it in your favorite GeoJSON viewer.
 The GeoJSON consists of `LineString` and `MultiLineString`, when there are ways which splits (Y-ways).

+Contains map data from OpenStreetMap, which has the attribute `copyright="OpenStreetMap"`; © OpenStreetMap contributors.

 ## Attributes